galaxyproject/galaxy-hub/src/support/chrom-identifiers/index.md

 1. Click on the pencil icon for the result dataset, then the tab for "Datatype".
 Assign "bed" and save.
 Allow the metadata to complete assignment (the "yellow" dataset state)
 1. Now click on the tab for "Attributes" and assign the remaining columns.
 Strand = 6, name = 4, and score = 5.
 Save.
 For best results with certain downstream tools, allow the metadata to complete assignment

-### All mixed sourced data
+### Any mixed sourced data

 The inputs are a match for sequence content but simply adding "chr" will not make all chromosomes identifiers synch up between the inputs.
 How to fix or replace the inputs so that a match is possible.

-*The underlying genome sequence content may or may not be identical.* See method descriptions carefully to learn if that method is right for your usage case.
+*The underlying genome sequence content may or may not be identical.* Read method descriptions carefully to learn if that method is right for your usage case.

-*Method 1*
+*Method 5*

 **Sequence content is a match but adding "chr" is not enough to obtain an exact identifier match.
 You want to try to fix the identifiers anyway!!**

 1. Manipuations with tools can often be used to split up a dataset, perform text substitutions and additions, concatinate datasets, and most other common operations one could do with command-line shell tools.
 1. The dataset could also be downloaded locally to your computer and manipulated there using command-line tools or a text editor of choice

-*Method 2*
+*Method 6*

 **Sequence content is a match but adding "chr" is not enough to obtain an exact identifier match.
 You DO NOT want to try to fix the identifiers or it is overly complicated or it is simply not possible to fix the data without an external reference mapping file (not always available).**